Chalk Paint Furniture 101: Transform Thrift Store Finds!

 Ever wondered how to chalk paint furniture?
-Follow these easy tips to get started along with lots of inspiration from my home.
+Follow my easy tips to get started.
+Plus, see inspo of painted thrift store pieces from my home.

-Water-based chalk paint with furniture wax on top is my go-to method because it’s simple to accomplish, has a matte finish, less sanding is involved, and is very forgiving.
+Water-based chalk paint with furniture wax on top is my go-to method because it’s simple to accomplish, has a matte finish, less sanding is involved and is very forgiving.
 If you are new to painting furniture, this is the way to go!
-I also love that there is no need to use a separate primer coat when using chalk paint!
+I also love that using a separate primer coat is unnecessary when using chalk paint!

 What chalk paint do I use?